atulquest93/eureka-server-client-demo/README.md

-# NetFlix OSS + Spring boot example

-## Presentation

-In this example we will build a Micro service architecture using Netflix OSS and Spring Boot
+# Eureka Server with Eureka Discovery Starter Demo

+Demo to setup Eureka Server with Eureka Discovery Micro-services

 ## Development

-Pull the project and access import the maven projects into your IDE, and inside every project execute the following command :
+Pull the project, and rum commands to start the project.
+Maven is needed to build the projects.

     //windows
 	mvnw spring-boot:run